Skip to content

 $$\frac{1}{n+1} \binom{2n}{n}$$

-If we allow $k$ types of brackets, then each pair be of any of the $k$ types (independently of the others), thus the number of balanced bracket sequences is:
+If we allow $k$ types of brackets, then each pair can be of any of the $k$ types (independently of the others), thus the number of balanced bracket sequences is:

 $$\frac{1}{n+1} \binom{2n}{n} k^n$$